lucasjmorgado/DA-Crime-in-Barra-Funda/README.md

 - Jupyter Notebook/Google Colab

 ## Conclusion
-This analysis provides a visual representation of crime occurrences in São Paulo, using geolocation data to help authorities and citizens understand areas with higher crime rates, aiding in prevention and resource allocation.
+This analysis provides a visual representation of crime occurrences in **São Paulo**, using geolocation data to help authorities and citizens understand areas with higher crime rates, aiding in prevention and resource allocation.

+---

+### Summary of Changes
+1. Corrected "Sao Paulo" to "São Paulo" consistently.
+2. Changed "to check the code" to "checking the code" for better flow.
+3. Minor punctuation adjustments for clarity.

+Let me know if you need any more help!